chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 - Ascend back to the Father's right hand, the same hand He says He will "keep us with" in 42:6;
 - Redeem and restore us to our Heavenly Father by faith.

+What are you worrying or anxious about today?

 ***Behold Your God!***